ashish-yadav11/dsblocks/README.md

 # dsblocks

-Modular status monitor for dwm written in C with features including clickability, cursor hinting and color.
+Modular status monitor for dwm, written and meant to be extended in C, with features including clickability, cursor hinting and color.

 # Usage